Single-Molecule Quantitative RNA Imaging

 Single-Molecule RNA Imaging Pointers

-Fidelity increases with probe set size due to the benefits of automatic background suppression.
-For single-molecule HCR™ RNA-FISH, we recommend using 30+ split-initiator probe pairs per target RNA (maximize probe set size given target length).
+Fidelity increases with number of target-binding sites due to the benefits of automatic background suppression.
+For single-molecule HCR™ Gold RNA-FISH, we recommend using 30+ binding sites per target RNA (maximize probe set size given target length).

 Single-Molecule Resolution and Sensitivity

-For single-molecule HCR™ RNA-FISH, we recommend signal amplification for 45-90 minutes to grow amplification polymers that are short enough to retain diffraction-limited single-molecule resolution, but long enough to provide single-molecule sensitivity even in thick autofluorescent samples (e.g., thick brain slices).
+For single-molecule HCR™ Gold RNA-FISH, limiting signal amplification to 45-90 minutes will lead to growth of amplification polymers short enough to retain diffraction-limited single-molecule resolution, but long enough to provide single-molecule sensitivity even in thick autofluorescent samples (e.g., thick brain slices).

 Compatible with Tissue Clearing

-HCR™ RNA-FISH protocols are compatible with tissue clearing to reduce background in highly autofluorescent tissues.
+HCR™ Gold RNA-FISH protocols are compatible with tissue clearing to reduce background in highly autofluorescent tissues.

 Single-Molecule and Subcellular Quantitative Imaging Modes